interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

 * A domain definition for the wikihow article that you picked
 * Schema for actions with pre-requisite and post conditions for each action
 * Several problem files that each define a goal corresponding to a step in the wikiHow article, and an initial state that is solvable with your schema in >= 4 steps.
-3. A JSON file that pairs the wikiHow article text with your PDDL elements plus natural language descriptions of the PDDL elements that you write.
+3. Create annotations that link natural language descriptions in the wikiHow article text to the elements in your PDDL domain.
+You'll save this into a JSON file that you or your classmates might re-use for in your term projects.
-4. Discuss how you might be able to use OpenAI to help convert a wikihow article into a schema.
+4. Write a report that describes what you did.
+Your report should also describe what you think the limitations of the PDDL representation language are.
+You should also discuss how you might be able to use OpenAI to help convert a wikiHow article into a schema.
 What would your inputs and outputs be?
 What data would you need in order to fine-tune a system?

-### Step 1: Pick an Interesting wikiHow Article
+## Step 1: Pick an Interesting wikiHow Article

 We'll use create our PDDL files from a wikiHow article.
 The goal for this is to start from something that describes proceedures and actions and is written in natural language, and then to manually translate it into the description language used for automated planning.